2022 9th & 9th Street Festival | Saturday, September 17 from 10 am – 6 pm.

 Tent requirements – Securing your tent

 All tents must be secured with weights to withstand wind and wind gusts.
+NO STAKES ARE ALLOWED.
 Per fire department requirements, all tents and membrane structures must be properly secured in case of wind (40 mph basic wind speed and 90 mph 3-second gust).
 Securing the structures is the responsibility of the owner/operator (refer to IBC 1609).

 You can use a 5-gallon bucket filled with water or sand to get approximately 40 lbs of weight at the corner.
 Not the prettiest, but it will work.
 Google other options if you don’t have commercially produced weights.